Photographer: Don Hildred – Bay of Fires Tasmania

 The Camera Basic course is designed for total beginners.
 Therefore, we will start with the basics and work our way up.
 We will cover your camera’s Menu settings and Button controls, Program, Shutter, and Aperture priority mode settings, as well as Focus, Composition, and Point of View.

 The Manual Exposure course is designed for camera buffs who wish to advance their skills by getting off Auto and using the Shutter, Aperture, and ISO settings to suit lighting conditions.
-We also discuss the Exposure Triangle theory to increase your skills and confidence when shooting manually.
+We also discuss the Exposure Triangle to help you build your skills and confidence when shooting manually.

 The Photo-Editing course will depend on the software you have and your computer skills.
 We can teach Photoshop from beginner to advanced levels, and Lightroom is similar.
 However, you will need basic computer skills to make this possible.